Q: What does PPM mean? A: PPM is defined as Pages per Minute

 Q: What is a duty cycle?
 A: The duty cycle is the amount of pages the printer can product within a months period of time.
 Its best to review the manufacturer’s information to determine what printer will work best for you.

 Q: How can I accurately estimate print cost?
 A: Estimating print costs depends on a variety of variables.
-First and foremost, this will depend on what type of printing you?ll be doing.
+First and foremost, this will depend on what type of printing you'll be doing.
 Typically, word documents cover about 5% of the page, while graphics or color intensive printing will cover as much as 50% of the page.
-By estimating your page coverage and how frequently you print, you can figure out how often you?ll need to replace your toner cartridges.
+By estimating your page coverage and how frequently you print, you can figure out how often you'll need to replace your toner cartridges.

 Q: What is borderless printing?
 A: Some, but certainly not all printers are capable of printing to the very edge of a page.
-Typically, low cost inkjet and laser printers are only capable of printing approximately 5 mm?s from the edge of the page.
+Typically, low cost inkjet and laser printers are only capable of printing approximately 5 mm's from the edge of the page.
 Higher quality printers will be capable of printing to the very edge, allowing you to produce professional media.

 Q: What is a raster image?
 A: A raster image is an image represented by pixels in a rectangular grid.
 The total amount of pixels defines the quality of a raster image.
-You can?t scale up a raster image to a higher resolution without loss of visual quality.
+You can't scale up a raster image to a higher resolution without loss of visual quality.

 Q: What is a printer driver?
 A: A driver is what allows your desktop computer to communicate with your printer.
-Typically, these are included with a printer, otherwise they are easily downloaded from the manufacturer?s site.
+Typically, these are included with a printer, otherwise they are easily downloaded from the manufacturer's site.

-Q: How do I order supplies for my laser printer?
+Q: How do I order supplies for my inkjet printer?
 A: SuperWarehouse offers a complete line of replacement supplies for your laser printer.
 Simply use our easy Printer Supply Finder or call our Printer Supplies Specialist at (800) 814-5410.